-I have rodent issues, that have multiple entry points into my house!
-I had pest control over and they stated my two major issues are 1) my neighbour feeding the rodents.. peanuts and birdseed.. and the 2) neighbours tree that is over my house..
+I have rodent issues, they seem to have multiple entry points into my house!
+I had pest control over and they stated my two major issues are 1) my neighbour feeding the rodents peanuts and birdseed and 2) the neighbours tree that is over my house.

-My friends neighbours have a camera pointed directly on his property ( his driveway and door entrance) it is is not pointed on their property at all . this neighbour is situated on the left of his detached home.they watch when he and his guests come and go and call the by law should any perceived infraction occour such as parking for more than three hours on the street most of which are proven to be false. these calls and complaints happen sometimes more than three or four times a day! .
-As i friend i have driven in and caught the neighbour peeping around looking in and around his property because , i assume, his car was not there, so they asssumed he was not home and did not recognise my car.
-They have also uttered discrimitory slurs towards him because he is gay.
-My friend is renting this house....moving is not an option , what can he do?
+My friend's neighbours have a camera pointed directly at his property (his driveway and door entrance).
+The camera is not pointed at the owner's property at all.
+This neighbour is situated on the left of his detached home and they watch when he and his guests come and go and call the police should any perceived infraction occur, such as parking for more than three hours on the street most of which are proven to be false.
+These calls and complaints happen sometimes more than three or four times a day!
+As a friend I have driven in and caught the neighbour peeping around looking in and around his property because I assume, his car was not there, so they assumed he was not home and did not recognise my car.
+They have also uttered discriminatory slurs towards him because he is gay.
+My friend is renting this house....moving is not an option, what can he do?

 Some areas are really competitive when it comes to readily available parking spaces, which means that at any point and time you could be vying for that perfect spot with the person who lives next to you.
 Sometimes this can lead to heated parking disputes, whether it’s guests parking for too long, or parking too close to a neighbour’s driveway.